1,728 solar installations registered with the Clean Energy Regulator · ranked top 10% in Tasmania · data current as at 2026-06-15

 Grid intensity data: Open Electricity (openelectricity.org.au) · 7-day average · updates monthly

 Kingston is one of Tasmania's strongest solar communities, ranking 6th in the state — ahead of 95% of all Tasmania postcodes tracked by the Clean Energy Regulator.
-167 new systems were installed in the past 12 months, a 12% increase on the previous year — steady growth consistent with continued community uptake.
+Growth has been strong, with 186 new systems installed in the past 12 months — a 23% increase on the previous year, making Kingston one of Tasmania's faster-growing solar postcodes.